kjaymiller/kjaymiller/content/pit-reflection-4-aug-2020.md

-title: PIT Reflections: A Million Children's Recitals
+---
+category: Productivity in Tech Podcast
+date: 04 Aug 2020 21:22
+github: https://github.com/kjaymiller/kjaymiller/blob/master/content/pit-reflection-4-aug-2020.md
 slug: pit-reflection-aug-8
-date: 04 Aug 2020 21:22
 tags: pit-reflection, talks
-category: Productivity in Tech Podcast
-github: https://github.com/kjaymiller/kjaymiller/blob/master/content/pit-reflection-4-aug-2020.md
+title: 'PIT Reflections: A Million Children''s Recitals'
+---

 PIT Reflections 2020-Aug-04
 I've been doing a lot in public, from talks and livestreams to appearances on other podcasts and taking interviews.